We value your privacy

 2. Preheat your bed

-Getting your bed nice and warm before you even get in it can also massively help with keeping your feet toasty – try popping a hot water bottle between the sheets for an hour or two before your regular bedtime, right by where your feet normally go.
-Alternatively, go a step further and get yourself a heated mattress topper that can warm up the entire bed, perfect in the winter months when you want to avoid putting the heating on all night!
+It goes without saying that getting your bed nice and warm before you hop in can also massively help with keeping your feet toasty.
+Try popping a hot water bottle between the sheets for an hour or two before you commence your bedtime routine, right by where your feet normally go, and your bed will be warm before you know it!

 3. Have a foot bath